But in the most important and ultimate sense He doesn't (and didn't). One day the scales of justice will be completely balanced.

 Are we evil?
 For a discussion click here.

 The sacrifice of a living being for the rebellion of another seems severe and barbaric but this only indicates our lack of understanding of the severe nature of that rebellion and the severe harm it causes.
 Our rebellion is destructive with very real and severe consequences.
 It causes harm, destruction, and death.
-God doesn't cause death (we do), but rather provided the solution for death i.e. the death of someone other than us who took the consequences for our destructive conduct.
+God doesn't cause death (we do).
+He provided the solution for death i.e. the death of someone other than us who took the consequences for our destructive choices and their resulting conduct.

 Sacrificing another for our benefit (so we wouldn't have to reap the consequences of our distrust) isn't barbaric it is an act of severe mercy.
 What is destructive, evil, and barbaric is our rebellion, not the sacrifice made to spare and rescue us from its consequences i.e. our distrust.
 The evil, pain, and suffering in the world are the consequence of our rebellion and a clear indication of how severe our rebellion is.